 Both, actually.
 Teams are competing against each other.
 Trophies will be given out to the top three finishing teams, and a perpetual trophy will be engraved with the names of the largest fundraisers and their team.
 The biggest “prize” for most people, however, is the chance to help Orangewood’s former foster youth reach their potential through a college education.
 Additionally, many people also find that doing the Challenge every year is a great incentive to stay in shape, as well as an opportunity to meet other highly successful people in a relaxed atmosphere of collegial competition.

-The 2nd Annual Adventure Challenge will be held on Saturday, September 16, 2017 on Catalina Island.
+The 3rd Annual Orangewood Adventure Challenge will take place on Catalina Island on a date to be determined.
 Participants are also invited and strongly encouraged to attend the pre-race dinner and briefing in the week before the race at a location in Orange County, where you’ll learn the course details, receive your maps, and meet your competitor teams.
 More details will be provided soon.

 The Challenge is specifically designed to be a fun, exciting and challenging event for people typically between the ages of 25-60, so being reasonably fit will make the event more fun for you, but only a moderate level of fitness will be required.
 Teams can cover the course at their own pace, and for some teams winning the Challenge is not as much a focus as raising money for Orangewood’s youth.